MarcoGroenenberg/mendix-PivotTableWidget/README.md

 Total row cell class | PivotDataWidgetTotalRowCellCenter | Cell CSS class.
 No data text class | PivotDataWidgetNoDataText | No data text CSS class.
 On cell click class | PivotDataWidgetCellClickable | On cell click CSS class.
 This is an additional class applied to each table cell when the on cell click microflow is configured
+Export button class | | Export button CSS class.
+This is an additional class applied to the export button.

 ###Styling thresholds